 What is MyShopify and Everything You Need to Know

-When it comes to starting a new eCommerce business, there is a good chance you’ve thought about leveraging Shopify.
+When it comes to starting a new eCommerce business, there is a good chance you’ve thought about leveraging Shopify, or at least read an article on "what is Shopify?".
 After all, it is one of the best platforms for merchants to set up a dedicated online store and start selling a wide array of products.

 In the last 15+ years, Shopify has continued to serve diverse eCommerce players.
 It would be fair to state that Shopify has made the eCommerce space more competitive.